Associate Professor and Senior Advisor to the Dean, College of Aeronautics

-Dr. Cain is a professor of aeronautical science and aviation management.
+Dr. Cain is an associate professor of aeronautical science and aviation management.
 He has over 50 years in aviation, including extensive, worldwide flying, educational, and managerial experience.
 He is an FAA Air Transport Pilot and a U.S. Air Force Command Pilot with more than 4,000 hours of flying time in 19 different civil and military aircraft, predominately high-performance jet aircraft.
-He was an instructor pilot at the U.S. Air Force Top Gun school and has more than 18 years of experience developing curriculum and instructing aviation science and aviation management academics.
+He was an instructor pilot at the U.S. Air Force Top Gun school and has more than 25 years of experience developing curriculum and instructing aviation science and aviation management academics.
 Dr. Cain has also been a senior manager in aviation positions responsible for policy formulation, training, scheduling, dispatching, evaluation and safety.

-Online Graduate Program Adviser
+Graduate Program Chair (past)

 Air Traffic Control Program Manager (past)

 Cain, J. H. (1999).
 Simulation-based learning ...: A case study at NASA's Classroom of the Future (Doctoral dissertation, Florida Institute of Technology, 1999).
 Dissertation Abstracts International, 61 (01A), 142.

 Cain, J. H. (2000).
 Best Practices in Instructional Technology.
 Presentation at Instructional Technology Workshop, Florida Institute of Technology, Melbourne, FL.

 Cain, J. H. (1997).
 Assessment Alternatives.
 Presentation at Teachers Workshop, Center for Educational Technologies, NASAs Classroom of the Future, Wheeling-Jesuit University, WV.